 The library space in Adelphia Memorial Hall serves as an academic hub throughout the day for members of our community.
 Students and faculty/staff have access to group seating, a designated quiet study room, and flexible instructional areas in a welcoming environment that supports the learner’s needs.

-Our collection includes access to our 10,000 physical volumes, 3,000+ eBooks and audiobooks, 26 research databases, and 24/7 access to digital resources through our PowerSchool website.
+Our collection includes access to our 10,000 physical volumes, 3,000+ eBooks and audiobooks, 26 research databases, and 24/7 access to digital resources through our OneNote Notebook.
 Librarians also curate specific resource guides for individual classes on an as-needed basis.

 In conjunction with the English Department the library offers a school-wide summer reading program every year where adults across campus sponsor one-time book group with students.

-Library Director Liz Borgen, MLIS came to Prep in 2013 after seven years as a librarian for a Preschool – Grade 12 independent school.
+Library Director Liz Borgen, MLIS came to Prep in 2013.
 A graduate of the University of Washington (BA in English Literature and MLIS in Information Science), Liz’s work at Prep focuses on teaching information literacy as it intersects with technology, the Ignatian Pedagogical Paradigm, and social justice.
-Apart from her role as Library Director, Liz co-directs the Young Women’s Retreat and moderates the student Feminist Interest Group.
+Apart from her role as Library Director, Liz moderates the student Feminist Interest Group.

-Liz lives in West Seattle with her family and two spoiled guinea pigs.
-In her spare time you can find her gardening, reorganizing closets, hanging out with friends and family, or reading.
+Liz lives in West Seattle with her family.
+In her spare time you can find her taking neighborhood walks, reading, or doing a crossword.

 Katie Lovejoy ‘97, MLIS